Death Valley from Las Vegas [Day Trip Itinerary]

 Zabriskie Point, Death Valley (USA) | Photo by Wolfgangbeyer

-Zabriskie Point gives you an excellent spot for photo opportunities as the views are quite stunning from this location.
-You will be overlooking the upper eastern portion of the Badlands, and if you arrive in the morning hours, you will have the perfect light for taking gorgeous photos.
-Walk up the paved hill to catch a glimpse of canyons and gulches as well as the raw desert beauty of the area.
+You will be overlooking the upper eastern portion of the Badlands, and if you arrive in the morning, you will have the perfect light for taking gorgeous photos.
+Walk up the paved hill to catch a glimpse of canyons and gulches and the area's raw desert beauty.

 6. Zabriskie Point to Dante's View

-The last stop in your Death Valley tour is Dante's View which is about 20 miles from Zabriskie Point and takes about 40 minutes to traverse.
-You will be arriving via Dante's View Road, which contains a number of tight turns and narrow lanes.
-Drivers should stay alert and maintain a safe speed up the mountain.
+The last stop in your Death Valley tour is Dante's View, which is about 20 miles from Zabriskie Point and takes about 40 minutes to traverse.

-The view from Dante's Point may look very familiar for Star Wars fans as the area was used in the filming of Star Wars: a New Hope.
-Photographers consider this the best spot for taking photos in Death Valley as you are 5,475 feet up, and you have panoramic views from your perch in the Black Mountains.
+The view from Dante's Point may look very familiar to Star Wars fans, as the area was used in the filming of Star Wars: A New Hope.

 7. Dante's View to Las Vegas